 Whether transporting a dog by car or plane, temperatures should be your number one concern.
 In warm weather, dogs in enclosed spaces are at an elevated risk of heatstroke.
 Ideally, the vehicle you’re using would be climatized 100% of the time, but that isn’t always the case.
 Proper airflow is a lifesaver in these situations, as is access to plenty of fresh drinking water.

 5. Hydration and nutrition

 This one’s a no-brainer, but you’ll need to make sure your dog doesn’t grow hungry or thirsty en route.
-Water is particularly important, even on shorter trips — make sure the bowl is refilled regularly.
+Even on shorter trips, water is particularly important—ensure the bowl is refilled regularly.
 And to be on the safe side, most experts recommend that the dog isn’t fed 4-6 hours before the trip.

 6. Stress and sedation

-And last byt not least, you should also consider your dog’s stress levels.
-Some pets struggle with separation anxiety when apart from their owners, while others just don’t handle travel well.
-If your pup seems either listless or unusually aggressive, they might be suffering from stress.
+And last but not least, you should also consider your dog’s stress levels.
+Some pets struggle with separation anxiety apart from their owners, while others don’t handle travel well.
+If your pup seems either listless or unusually aggressive, it might be suffering from stress.
 Ask your veterinarian for advice — they may suggest relaxation techniques or additional training.
 But whatever you do, please don’t try sedating the dog on your own!

-While the dog is en route, you’ll need to pay attention to your own mental state as well.
+While the dog is en route, you’ll also need to pay attention to your mental state.
 We know it’s stressful to organize all this, but try not to let it get to you too much.
 If you put yourself emotionally in a good place, you’ll be better equipped to help your dog deal with any problems that may come up.

 Whether driving or flying with your dog, we hope you’ll find a way to enjoy it.
 Given proper preparation, traveling with pets can truly be one of life’s greatest little pleasures.
 And if a busy schedule prevents you from sharing the journey, you can always book a professional transporter and lighten the load.